Bishan–Ang Mo Kio Park: Project details and cost

 The project management and lead design were handled by Tobias Baur, Rudolf Mager, Leonard Ng, and Hendrik Porst, with project engineers Andreas Bockmühl and Stefan Brückmann overseeing the technical aspects.
 Bioengineering was handled by Peter Geitz und Partner JV, with CH2M serving as a partner.
 The project was commissioned by PUB, Singapore’s national water agency, and the National Parks Board.
 Located in the Central Catchment area, covering 140 km2, the project’s design phase spanned from 2007 to 2010, with construction taking place from 2009 to 2012.
 The total cost of the project amounted to 76 million SGD.
-The project received several awards, including the WAF 2012 Excellence on the Waterfront Honor Award and the President’s Design Award Singapore in 2012.